2005 photo essays

 The pictures below document the finished Expo site, seen from an aerial view.
 We didn't see any snow during the Expo, but on the first day (March 25) in the morning, the Global Loop was still covered in frost.

-UPDATE 2005-12-17: Hey I got some christmas presents for you.
-I found two promotional videos on the eDonkey network that don't exactly shed a new light on the Expo, but are interesting nonetheless for their rather naive and unspoiled presentation - download them if you're really into it and see for yourself.
+UPDATE 2005-12-17: I found two promotional videos on the eDonkey network that don't exactly shed a new light on the Expo, but are interesting nonetheless for their rather naive and unspoiled presentation - download them if you're really into it and see for yourself.

 The first promotional video is set to the theme song "I'll Be Your Love' sung by Dahlia and presents the usual suspects (Global House, Global Loop, Expo Plaza, Bio Lung etc.) with the by now well-known artists sketches.
 The second video (which I reckon was published a few months before the opening) focuses more on Nagoya and the infrastructure.
 It has really tacky 70ieish background music and makes great revelations about Nagoya's pottery industry and the suburbs.
 The optimism regarding the Linimo was not yet shattered by reality, as becomes clear by this passage:

 Among the many ways to reach the Expo is Japan's first commercially operating maglev train service.
 Because it glides above the rails, levitated by magnets, there is hardly any noise or vibration as you ride in comfort on this eco-friendly train of the future.
 The maglev train is the most convenient as well as the most futuristic way to get to the Expo site.
-(Note: Highlighting by me, pointing out the most severe misconceptions)
+(Note: highlighting by me)

 · Final results of the Expo